The Hub has 16 members

 The United States is the world’s largest economy and a top energy producer and consumer.
 Policies have fostered action on energy efficiency, most recently via the 2022 Bipartisan Infrastructure Law and Inflation Reduction Act.

-The US has become a net energy exporter due to advances in oil and gas extraction.
-Fossil fuels dominate US energy supply, although significant shares of electricity are supplied by nuclear, hydropower and, increasingly, wind and solar power.
+The United States has become a net energy exporter due to advances in oil and gas extraction.
+Fossil fuels dominate US energy supply, although significant shares of electricity are supplied by nuclear, hydropower and, increasingly, wind, and solar power.

-The United States is represented on the Hub’s Steering Committee by the Department of Energy, leads the Digitalisation Working Group, and contributes to the Hub’s Policy Exchange Workshops.
+The United States is represented on the Hub’s Committee by the Department of Energy and contributes to the Hub’s Policy Exchange Workshops.

 Becoming a Member